Why Do You Feel Things Too Deeply? The Weight of Being Spiritually Sensitive

 Your system doesn’t come with a built-in filter that stamps incoming emotions with a return address.

-Everything arrives through the same channel โ your grief, their grief, the ambient tension of a room you walked into thirty seconds ago.
-The spiritually sensitive nervous system treats all emotional data as equally relevant, which means it processes other people’s unresolved material with the same intensity it processes your own.
+Everything seems to arrive through the same channel โ your grief, their grief, the ambient tension of a room you walked into thirty seconds ago.
+Many sensitive people describe treating all of this emotional information as equally relevant, taking in other people’s feelings with the same intensity as their own.

 This is the mechanism behind the experience empaths describe most frequently: leaving a social gathering feeling like you ran a marathon without moving.
 The fatigue isn’t physical.
 It’s the cost of processing emotional data that was never addressed to you in the first place.